timothywong731/timothywong731.github.io/_pages/cv.md

 Education
 ======
-* MSc in Data Science (Part-time with Distinction, London)
+* MSc in Data Science
-Dissertation: 'Sequence-to-Sequence Model for Signal Analysis'
+...
+Part-time with Distinction.
+Royal Holloway, University ogf London ...
+Dissertation: *Sequence-to-Sequence Model for Signal Analysis*

-* MSc in Policy Research (Full-time with Merit, University of Bristol)
+* MSc in Policy Research
+...
+Full-time with Merit.
+University of Bristol
-Dissertation: 'Multilevel Cross-Classification Model for International Development Assistance Financing'
+...
+Dissertation: *Multilevel Cross-Classification Model for International Development Assistance Financing*

-* BSSc (Hons.) in Government and Public Administration with double minor in Finance and French Language (Full-time, Chinese University of Hong Kong)
+* BSSc (Hons.) in Government and Public Administration ...
+Full-time.
+Chinese University of Hong Kong
+...
+Double minor in Finance and French Language

 Work experience
 ======